iptube/SPUDlib/README.md

 ## Compiling

-    ./bootstrap.sh   (To create the ./configure script)
-    ./configure   (To create the Makefiles)
+`build.sh` does the following

+    mkdir build     (hold all of the build files in a separate directory) cd build; cmake (create the makefiles)
     make            (To build the code)

-You will end up with two test binaries in samplecode and a library you can link against in src.
+You will end up with two test binaries in build/dist/bin, a library you can link against in build/dist/lib.

-sampelcode/spudecho is a simple echo-server that echoes back all UDP packets. samplecode/spudtest [iface] [ipaddr] sends SPUD packets to the desired IP from the given interface
+* `build/dist/bin/spudecho` is a simple echo-server that echoes back all UDP packets.
+* `build/dist/bin/spudtest [ipaddr]` sends SPUD packets to the desired IP\
+* `build/dist/bin/spudload [ipaddr]` creates many SPUD tubes between this box and the given address

 ## Development

-You need to have autoconf, libtool and pkg-config installed to build the ./configure script.
+You need to have [cmake](http://www.cmake.org/ to build.

 ### Unit Tests
-Turn on unit tests with:

-    ./configure --enable-check

-This need the check library installed

 Build and run the checks with

-    make check
+    make test

-If tests fail it can help to run test/check_spudlib to see where it fails.
+If tests fail it can help to run the binaries in `build/dist/test` to see where they fail.

-(On ubuntu I did not get the ubuntu packaged version of check to work, but downloading and installing manually did work like a charm.
-But remember to uninstall the ubuntu check package first.)

 Travis will compile and run the tests.
 (https://travis-ci.org/iptube/SPUDlib/)